 - Information about complaints against the officer(s) that occurred more than five (5) years before the alleged police misconduct in the defendant’s case,

 - The personal conclusions (as opposed to the disciplinary action) of any other officer investigating a citizen’s complaint against the officer(s), and

 - Facts that are so remote that disclosing them would have little or no practical benefit.13

-Example: Rachel has been charged with Penal Code 647(b) PC prostitution and solicitation after being arrested in a “sting” operation.
+Example: Rachel has been charged with Penal Code 647(b) PC prostitution and solicitation after being arrested in a “sting” operation in the city of Los Angeles.
 Her main defense is that Officer Matthews, who arrested her, lied about what occurred while he was operating undercover and posing as a potential “john.”

 The judge does find that Officer Matthews was investigated for lying in a police report—but that occurred almost 10 years ago.
-The judge also finds that Officer Matthews cheated on a test in police academy more than 20 years ago.
+The judge also finds that Officer Matthews cheated on a test at the police academy more than 20 years ago.

 The judge does not turn over information on the investigation to Rachel and her lawyer because it occurred more than 5 years ago.
 He also does not provide them with information about Officer Matthews’ cheating, since he deems that information too remote to be relevant to Rachel’s defense.

 There are two possible outcomes to a Pitchess motion.
 These are that the motion is:

 If a Pitchess motion is granted, and the judge finds records relevant to a defendant’s defense, the records are not typically turned over.
 Rather, the judge provides the defendant the name and contact information of anyone that previously filed a complaint against the officer.15